JoelLefkowitz/joellefkowitz/README.md

 # Joel Lefkowitz

-I am passionate about functional programming and finding elegant solutions to real world problems.
+I am passionate about functional programming and finding elegant solutions to real world problems!

 Presently I am invested in proffesional development and becoming a more proactive team player.
 I am devoted to producing quality tooling for the open source community.